Coordinator/Dept. Chair: Prof. Nadia Marano

 Do I have to take a lab with General Chemistry?
 The laboratory component of General Chemistry is required.
 Please contact Dr. Jennifer Schmeisser if you have difficulty finding an appropriate lab section.

 Who teaches General Chemistry?
 Faculty who teach General Chemistry include Drs.
-Samantha Glazier, Adam Hill, Nadia Marano, Jennifer Schmeisser, Matthew Skeels, and Samuel Tartakoff.
+Samantha Glazier, Adam Hill, Nadia Marano, Amanda Oldacre, Jennifer Schmeisser, Matthew Skeels, and Samuel Tartakoff.

 Where can I purchase the General Chemistry textbook?
 The faculty of General Chemistry edits and publishes the textbook in-house; physical copies of the book are available only through the St. Lawrence University Bookstore.
 Digital copies of the book are available free of charge for students enrolled in the course.